 Other Names: Giant Rockfoil, Largeleaf Saxifrage, Pigsqueak

-Solar Flare Bergenia features unusual spikes of fuchsia flowers with hot pink eyes rising above the foliage from late spring to early summer.
-Its attractive large succulent round leaves are forest green in colour with showy yellow variegation.
+Dragonfly™ Angel Kiss Bergenia features unusual spikes of white bell-shaped flowers with shell pink overtones rising above the foliage from late spring to early summer.
+Its attractive large succulent round leaves are dark green in colour with curious red undersides.
 As an added bonus, the foliage turns a gorgeous burgundy in the fall.
 The fruit is not ornamentally significant.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Dragonfly™ Angel Kiss Bergenia is recommended for the following landscape applications;

 Dragonfly™ Angel Kiss Bergenia will grow to be about 10 inches tall at maturity extending to 15 inches tall with the flowers, with a spread of 12 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

 This plant performs well in both full sun and full shade.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.